-48.2.11.
-Collateral and other credit enhancements The amount and type of collateral required depends on an assessment of the credit risk of the counterparty.
-Guidelines are in place covering the acceptability and valuation of each type of collateral.
-EDTF 30 IFRS 7.B8G The main types of collateral obtained are, as follows: IFRS 7.36(b) For securities lending and reverse repurchase transactions, cash or securities For corporate and small business lending, charges over real estate properties, inventory and trade receivables and, in special circumstances, government guarantees IFRS 7.IG22(b) For retail lending, mortgages over residential properties The Bank also obtains guarantees from parent companies for loans to their subsidiaries.
-(550 7 (000) ) Management monitors the market value of collateral and will request additional collateral in accordance with IFRS 7.IG22(c) the underlying agreement.
-IFRS 7.IG22(a) In its normal course of business, the Bank engages external agents to recover funds from repossessed properties or other assets in its retail portfolio, generally at auction, to settle outstanding debt.
-Any surplus funds are returned to the customers/obligors.
-As a result of this practice, the residential properties under legal repossession processes are not recorded on the balance sheet and not treated as non-current assets held for sale.
-IFRS 7.38(a)-(b) For its derivative portfolio, the Bank also makes use of master netting agreements and other arrangements not eligible for netting under IAS 32 Financial Instruments: Presentation with its counterparties.
-Such arrangements provide for single net settlement of all financial instruments covered by the agreements in the event of default on any one contract.
-Although these master netting arrangements do not normally result in an offset of balance-sheet assets and liabilities (as the conditions for offsetting under IAS 32 may not apply), they, nevertheless, reduce the Bank's exposure to credit risk, as shown in the tables on the following pages.
-IFRS 7.IG22(b) IFRS 7.B11F IAS 32.50 Although master netting arrangements may significantly reduce credit risk, it should be noted that the credit risk is eliminated only to the extent of amounts due to the same counterparty.
-IFRS 7.36(b) It is the Bank's policy to maximise the use of the services of Goodland Clearing House, in which case, balances are derecognised as explained in Note 7.9 .
-EDTF commentary EDTF 30 The EDTF requires disclosure of qualitative information on credit risk mitigation, including collateral held for all sources of credit risk and quantitative information where meaningful.
-Collateral disclosures should be sufficiently detailed to allow an assessment of the quality of collateral.
-Disclosures should also discuss the use of mitigants to manage credit risk arising from market risk exposures (i.e., the management of the impact of market risk on derivatives counterparty risk) and single name concentrations.
-The EDTF highlighted in its 29 October 2012 report that: "The tools available to manage credit risk include hedging and sales activities, forbearance, netting arrangements, guarantees and collateral.
-Banks could explain how they use these and other tools with reference to their appetite for credit risk in general and to quantitative limits in particular.
-Banks could disclose the use of mitigants (collateral, guarantees, swaps, insurance, etc.) to manage credit risk arising from
+48.2.
+11. Collateral and other credit enhancements mount and type of collateral required depends on an assessment of the credit risk of the counterparty. lines are in place covering the acceptability and valuation of each type of collateral.
+EDTF 30 IFRS 7.B8G The m nain types of collateral obtained are, as follows: IFRS 7.36(b) ► F or securities lending and reverse repurchase transactions, cash or securities or corporate and small business lending, charges over real estate properties, inventory and trade eceivables and, in special circumstances, government guarantees IFRS 7.IG22(b) ► F or retail lending, mortgages over residential properties The B ank also obtains guarantees from parent companies for loans to their subsidiaries.
+1500 7 10004 3 gement monitors the market value of collateral and will request additional collateral in accordance with nderlying agreement.
+IFRS 7.IG22(c) IFRS 7.IG22(a) or oth are re normal course of business, the Bank engages external agents to recover funds from repossessed properties her assets in its retail portfolio, generally at auction, to settle outstanding debt.
+Any surplus funds eturned to the customers/obligors.
+As a result of this practice, the residential properties under legal session processes are not recorded on the balance sheet and not treated as non-current assets held for IFRS 7.38(a)-(b) eligibl provic on an sheet s derivative portfolio, the Bank also makes use of master netting agreements and other arrangements not le for netting under IAS 32 Financial Instruments: Presentation with its counterparties.
+Such arrangements de for single net settlement of all financial instruments covered by the agreements in the event of default y one contract.
+Although these master netting arrangements do not normally result in an offset of balance- assets and liabilities (as the conditions for offsetting under IAS 32 may not apply), they, nevertheless, e the Bank's exposure to credit risk, as shown in the tables on the following pages.
+IFRS 7.IG22(b) IFRS 7.B11F IAS 32.50 ugh master netting arrangements may significantly reduce credit risk, it should be noted that the credit risk ninated only to the extent of amounts due to the same counterparty.
+IFRS 7.36(b) ne Bank's policy to maximise the use of the services of Goodland Clearing House, in which case, balances erecognised as explained in Note 7.9 .
+EDTF commentary EDTF 30 credit assess marke DTF requires disclosure of qualitative information on credit risk mitigation, including collateral held for all sources of risk and quantitative information where meaningful.
+Collateral disclosures should be sufficiently detailed to allow an ament of the quality of collateral.
+Disclosures should also discuss the use of mitigants to manage credit risk arising from t risk exposures (i.e., the management of the impact of market risk on derivatives counterparty risk) and single name ntrations.
+The ED DTF highlighted in its 29 October 2012 report that: and co ools available to manage credit risk include hedging and sales activities, forbearance, netting arrangements, guarantees Ilateral.
+Banks could explain how they use these and other tools with reference to their appetite for credit risk in general quantitative limits in particular.